thom7660/matlab_zoomed_axes/README.md

 # Matlab Zoomed Axes

 Adds a new class for creating nested axes that show zoomed-in regions of a 2D plot.
 Supports multiple zoomed axes per parent and is fully interactive for easy placement.
-Allows multiple zoomed axes per plot

 <div align="center">
 <img src="doc/example_signal.jpeg" alt="example" width="600"/>